OleHolmNielsen/Niflheim_system/docs/Slurm_operations.rst

 Skipping powered_down nodes
 .............................

-The clush_ command will obviously be unable to run commands on nodes that have been powered down by Slurm_power_saving_scripts_.
+The clush_ command will obviously be unable to run commands on nodes that have been powered down by :ref:`Slurm_power_saving`.
 It is therefore desirable to configure the ClusterShell_tool_ to skip powered_down nodes.

 A **very useful** new state filtering (*Add support for sinfo negated node state filtering*)